qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/03_vector.rst

 one of: ``"Point"``, ``"LineString"``, ``"Polygon"``, ``"MultiPoint"``, ``"MultiLineString"``, or ``"MultiPolygon"``.

-From QGIS version 1.7 the URI can also specify the coordinate reference system, fields, and indexing of the memory provider in the URI.
+The URI can also specify the coordinate reference system, fields, and indexing of the memory provider in the URI.
 The syntax is:

 crs=definition